Tuesday, November 26, 2024

 Moreover, FSF's 2023 initial comments and reply comments in the Safeguarding and Securing the Open Internet proceeding explained why reclassifying broadband Internet access services under Title II and thereby subjecting those services to a public utility regime with rate regulation triggers the "major questions doctrine."
 That is, turning broadband ISPs into public utilities and asserting control over their rates is a politically and economically significant matter.
 Congress nowhere provided the FCC clear authority to make such a momentous decision.

-The Sixth Circuit panel that issued the August 2024 stay decision in MPC No. 185 Open Internet Rule concluded that the FCC's order likely violated the "major questions doctrine."
+The Sixth Circuit panel that issued the August 2024 stay decision in the MPC No. 185 Open Internet Rule concluded that the FCC's order likely violated the "major questions doctrine."
 But the Sixth Circuit's merits panel that just held oral arguments will offer its view in due time.
 The judges will more comprehensively answer the disputed questions about the Commission’s authority.

 Friday, November 01, 2024